Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Bidirectional Breadth-First Search

-By the above argumentation, it remains to sum the degrees of neighbors of $c_1$ and $c_2$.
-It is not hard to see that the degrees of the neighbors of a node with radius $r$ sum to $\mathcal{O}(ne^{-(\alpha - 1/2)r})$ in expectation.
-For $c_1$ and $c_2$, which both have radius $\rho$, the degrees of their neighbors thus sum to $\mathcal{\tilde O}(n^{1/(2\alpha)})$ in expectation.
-Note that this matches the claimed bound in Theorem~\ref{thm:main-theorem}.
-However, to actually prove Theorem~\ref{thm:main-theorem}, we need to show that this bound holds with high probability for every possible angular coordinates of $c_1$ and $c_2$.
-Again, showing this concentration bound is rather technical and thus deferred to Section~\ref{sec:conc-bounds-sum-deg}.
-Together with the bounds on the sum of degrees in a sector of width $\varphi = \mathcal{\tilde O}(n^{1-1/\alpha})$ (Theorem~\ref{thm:main-theorem-first-phase}), we obtain the following corollary, which concludes the proof of Theorem~\ref{thm:main-theorem}.
+For $c_1$ and $c_2$, which both have radius $\rho$, the degrees of their neighbors thus sum to~$\mathcal{\tilde O}(n^{1/(2\alpha)})$ in expectation.
+However, to actually prove Theorem~\ref{thm:main-theorem}, we need a bound that holds with high probability for all possible angular coordinates of $c_1$ and $c_2$.
+As with the sum of the degrees in a sector, we prove a slightly weaker bound that matches the one in Theorem~\ref{thm:main-theorem} and holds with high probability.
+We obtain the following lemma.